-The Mpondo homesteads, KwaZulu-Natal studied by (Davison 1988), distinguish the female domain within the family houses from the male realm of the cattle corral (Figure 3).
+The Mpondo homesteads, KwaZulu-Natal (Davison 1988), distinguish the female domain within the family houses from the male realm of the cattle corral (Figure 3).
 The thatched rondavels (indlu in Figure 3) have internal areas of c.
 28 m2 and are spatially segregated by gender.
-The sides are reversed to those seen in Ilchalmus huts.
-The stones on which women grind maize for one to two hours every day (Figure 3) reinforce the gendered spaces they live and work in, and their lower status (Davison 1988, 105).
+The stones on which women grind maize for one to two hours every day (Figure 3) reinforce gendered spaces and their lower status (Davison 1988, 105).
 The stores near the house are the women’s responsibility, but the grain pits near the cattle corral are controlled by men.
 Women are excluded from this area (Davison 1988, 105).

 McAllister’s (2004) description of a Xhosa beer-drink, indywalo, found that domestic space is made meaningful by the allocation of seating places to kin and visitors.
 Women are invited to receive sips of beer by crossing into the men’s space.
 Their movement ‘dramatizes their formally inferior status but also the threat that they pose to the male order’ (McAllister 2004, 126).
-Women marrying into the household have to observe the gendered spatial divisions of the house more strictly than those born into it (Davison 1988, 105).
-This stricture is sanctioned by an avoidance prohibition, hlonipha.
-Among other restrictions it forbids a daughter-in-law from entering the men’s side of the indlu (Davison 1988, 105).
+Women marrying into the household have to observe its gendered spatial divisions more strictly than those born into it (Davison 1988, 105).
+This is sanctioned by an avoidance prohibition, hlonipha, which amongst others forbids a daughter-in-law from entering the men’s side of the indlu (Davison 1988, 105).
 The gendered separation distinguishes spatially between affinal (left) and agnatic (right) kin (Davison 1988, 104).

 In Kenya, Marakwet men and women occupy cone-and-cylinder houses of their own within a shared compound (Moore 1986, fig. 28).
-Compounds also contain food stores for sorghum and finger millet, as well as livestock corrals and goat-houses for stores-on-the-hoof (Moore 1986, 52–4).
+Compounds also contain food stores, as well as livestock corrals and goat-houses (Moore 1986, 52–4).
 Marakwet women control the food stores and granaries, and the men are dependent on their agricultural and domestic labour (Moore 1986, 72).
 This is also the case for the Karimojong in Uganda.
-The sorghum crop is grown by women, and once harvested is kept in their individually owned granaries within the stockaded homestead.
+The sorghum crop is grown by women, and is kept in their individually owned granaries within the stockaded homestead.
 Here they protect the grain from theft by humans and animal pests and control its use (Dyson-Hudson & Smith 1978, 34).
-In a separate workgroup, men protect and defend the cattle as they move them between pastures.
+Men instead protect and defend the cattle as they move them between pastures.

 <<Figure 4 here>>

 The gendered spaces in South Africa’s circular beehive huts closely follow those in the larger rondavels (Figure 4).
 These unpartitioned houses are described by Walton (1956, 129–34) for the Xhosa, Swazi, Nguni, and Herrero.
-They are small with floor areas of 5–10 m2.
-They have central hearths, men and women’s sides, and a raised area behind the hearth reserved for offerings to ancestral spirits (Walton 1956, 131).
+They are small with floor areas of 5–10 m2, central hearths, men and women’s sides, and a raised area reserved for offerings to ancestral spirits (Walton 1956, 131).

 <<Figure 5 here>>